Nierowheezy/udagram_aws/README.md

 Deploy a high-availability web app using CloudFormation" project.
 Your company is creating an Instagram clone called Udagram.

+Your company is creating an Instagram clone called Udagram.

+Developers want to deploy a new application to the AWS infrastructure.

+You have been tasked with provisioning the required infrastructure and deploying a dummy application, along with the necessary supporting software.

+This needs to be automated so that the infrastructure can be discarded as soon as the testing team finishes their tests and gathers their results.

+Optional - To add more challenge to the project, once the project is completed, you can try deploying sample website files located in a public S3 Bucket to the Apache Web Server running on an EC2 instance.
+Though, it is not the part of the project rubric.

 ### Deployments Commands

 Run the network command first before the server command